sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

 **Description:**
-While I was hoping to find a way to use the SD card to mitigate the internal storage issue so I could create a conda environment for segment anything and run in on my NVIDIA machine it seems that this wont be possible.
-I cannot install conda on it or modify it successfully so conda environments take up space on the SD card.
-Therefore I decided to simply create a conda environment for segment anything in the conda version (miniforge3) installed in the root of my machine.
-Initially, I did not have enough room to do this so I moved some uncessary files to the SD card.
-After this I was able to install most of segment anything on my machine except for the optional dependencies.
-In part 6 I will speak about how I moved unecessary files to the SD card so I could have enough room to install most of segment anything.
+Although I was unable to use the SD card for storage purposes involving conda (described in sections 2 and 3), I moved some necessary files to the SD card (SCI_skunks-main and SCI_skunks-main-zip) and ended up having enough storage to create a conda environment for segment anything, and install required dependencies.
+I did not have enough storage, however, to install optional dependencies for mask post-processing, saving masks in COCO format, example notebooks, and exporting the model in ONNX format.

 ### 5.1 Creating an Environment for Segment Anything and Installing it